 It’s a subjective matter, but pitched roofs can improve the appearance of your property and even add value to your home.

 Pitched Roofs Last Longer

-There’s no doubting that pitched roofs outlive flat roofs.
-How long depends on the materials.
+Pitched roofs outlive flat roofs, but how long they outlive them depends on the materials.

 Types of Roof Covering Materials

 Below are the main types of garage roofing materials.